10 Nov Let’s Talk Social Conscious!

 However, I am trying to make amends for my fashion past in discovering where our clothes are made, how they’re made, and are the people who make our clothes being treated ethically, morally and responsibly!
 Whilst I continue to seek the knowledge and truth of what lies behind our fashion, I will share what I’ve learnt and how we can become more conscientious in how we select our clothes and how we can help this amazing planet that we all live on, and let’s hope that we can in our own small way create a better future for generations to come.

-Until next time, take care and be happy. ♥
+Until next time, take care, stay safe and be happy! ♥